fbpx

 Cardiovascular Complications

-Spinal cord injury (SCI) victims can experience various heart or cardiac problems due to the altered communication between the nervous system and the cardiovascular system.
+Due to the altered communication between the nervous and cardiovascular systems, spinal cord injury (SCI) victims can experience various heart or cardiac problems.
 One common issue is orthostatic hypotension, which occurs when a person’s blood pressure drops significantly upon changing positions, such as moving from lying down to sitting or standing.
-This condition is more prevalent in individuals with higher-level injuries, as the disruption of sympathetic nervous system pathways impairs the body’s ability to constrict blood vessels and maintain adequate blood pressure.
+This condition is more prevalent in individuals with higher-level injuries, as disrupting sympathetic nervous system pathways impairs the body’s ability to constrict blood vessels and maintain adequate blood pressure.

 Another cardiac complication in SCI patients is autonomic dysreflexia, a potentially life-threatening condition that affects individuals with spinal cord injuries at or above the T6 level.
 Autonomic dysreflexia is characterized by a sudden, extreme increase in blood pressure in response to a stimulus below the level of injury, such as a full bladder or bowel, pressure sores, or even tight clothing.
 This condition can lead to severe headaches, sweating, and flushing above the injury level, and if not promptly treated, may result in stroke, seizure, or even death.